Caveman Ughlympics

 Caveman Ughlympics or Caveman Ugh-lympics is a 1988 Olympic-themed sports video game set in the Stone Age.
 It was developed for the Commodore 64 and MS-DOS by Dynamix and published by Electronic Arts.
-The Nintendo Entertainment System version was ported and released by Data East USA, a subsidiary of Data East, as Caveman Games.
+The Nintendo Entertainment System version was released by Data East as Caveman Games.

 Gameplay

 Caveman Ughlympics is a Stone Age Olympics played using different combinations of keys on the player's keyboard or the NES controller.
 The game is made up of six events: